Gameknight5249/Gameknight-CTF_Library/binhexa-generalskills.md

 5. Lastly, it asks to convert a binary answer into a hexadecimal number.

 # Flag:
-After completing all of the binary operation questions, it will ask you to convert a binary answer to a hexadecimal number; after you enter the number, the flag will be given to you.
+- After completing all of the binary operation questions, it will ask you to convert a binary answer to a hexadecimal number; after you enter the number, the flag will be given to you.

 # Mistakes I made:
-1. I was doing the binary operations on paper, which was slow and error-prone.
+- I was doing the binary operations on paper, which was slow and error-prone.
 But using an online calculator increased speed and accuracy

 # What I Learned:
-1. I learned that I don't need to reinvent the wheel and that using calculators and other likewise tools are useful for solving CTF challenges
+- learned that I don't need to reinvent the wheel and that using calculators and other likewise tools are useful for solving CTF challenges